BettercareHealth/bettercare/childhood-hiv/test-5.md

 	+	Two weeks
 	-	Three weeks
 	-	Four weeks
-9. What special blood test should be done at the second follow-up visit if the child is receiving nevirapine?
+9. What special blood test should be done at the second follow-up visit if the child is receiving zidovudine?
-	+	Alanine transferase (ALT)
+	+	Haemaglobin or full blood count
 	-	A lipid profile
 	-	Serum lactate concentration
 	-	Blood glucose concentration